MastarCheeze/study-notes/physics/answer-bank.md

 ### Why forward force changes when maintaining uniform acceleration

-Friction increases as speed increases
+Friction increases as velocity increases

 ### What is limit of proportionality